epam/road-ios-framework/Documents/CodingConventions.md

 3. `#import` Objective-C/Objective-C++ headers, and `#include` C/C++ headers.
 Objective-C headers should not have `#define` guards as they are already encapsulated in `#import`.
 Standard C and C++ headers without any Objective-C in them can expect to be included by ordinary C and C++ files.
 Since there is no `#import` in standard C or C++, such files will be included by `#include` in those cases.
 Using `#include` for them in Objective-C source files as well means that these headers will always be included with the same semantics.

 #### 3.1.2.Pragma
-1. Use `#pragma mark` declarations in implementation file to categorize methods into functional groupings and protocol implementations.
+1. `#pragma mark` declarations should be used in implementation file to distinguish protocol implementation methods.
 **For example:**
+`#pragma mark - UITableViewDelegate methods`
+2. `#pragma mark` declarations should be used in implementation file to distinguish private methods.
+**For example:**
-`#pragma mark - Pool delegate methods`
+`#pragma mark - Private methods`
+3. Every `#pragma mark` declaration that describes a group of methods should have corresponding closing mark after the last method in the group.
+Closing mark should only have one dash and no other text: `#pragma mark -`.
-2. There should be one newline before and after pragma marks.
+4. There should be one newline before and after pragma marks.

 ### 3.2.Comments